Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Core Wi-Fi Features

 \subsubsection{SGI Adaptation}

-Selection \ac{SGI} values is another link configuration mechanism which can be supported by \ac{ML} models \cite{karmakar2020s2}.
+The selection of the \ac{SGI} values is another link configuration mechanism that is supported by \ac{ML} models.
 The \ac{SGI} assumes two (802.11ac) or three (802.11ax) different values.
-The selection between them can be implemented through \ac{TS}, an online learning mechanism, to deal with the fluctuation of channel quality (signal interference, signal fading, and attenuation).
-A \ac{TS} model was tested through simulations in ns-3 for an 802.11ac network with up to 40 stations.
-The \ac{SNR} was varied randomly in the range of \SIrange{20}{60}{\decibel} and the results showed a slight throughput improvement compared to the static \ac{SGI} settings.
+The selection between them is implemented through \ac{TS} by \textcite{karmakar2020s2}.
+Such an online learning mechanism deals with the fluctuation of channel quality (signal interference, signal fading, and attenuation).
+The \ac{TS} model is evaluated with simulations in ns-3 for an 802.11ac network with up to 40 stations.
+For \ac{SNR} varying randomly in the range of \SIrange{20}{60}{\decibel}, the results show a slight throughput improvement compared to the static \ac{SGI} settings.